 Memorable Manitobans: George Charles Waight (1892-1985)

-In retirement, he moved to Victoria, British Columbia where he died on 13 December 1985.
+He retired to Victoria, British Columbia in 1976 and died there on 13 December 1985.

 Attestation papers, Canadian Expeditionary Force, Library and Archives Canada.